klaidliadon/umbrella-content/en/communications/the-internet/beginner/s_virtual-private-networks.md

 (Learn more about threat models in [managing information.] (umbrella://lesson/managing-information))

 VPN providers may be commercial or non-profit, hosted in different countries, and offer different privacy policies.
-For information about specific VPN services, click [here]. (https://thatoneprivacysite.net/vpn-section/)
+For information about specific VPN services, click [here](https://thatoneprivacysite.net/vpn-section/).

 Do not use a VPN that you do not trust.